Installation guide (ISPmanager)

 Before installing ISPmanager, make sure that the following requirements are met:

 Please note!
 The current version will be installed!

 The list of supported operating systems is growing all the time.

-We would recommend that you run FreeBSD or Debian Linux, rather than CentOS Linux, in order to ensure the best possible experience with our software.
+We would recommend that you run Linux (Debian or CentOS).
 If using other versions, make sure that the distributive includes the required software.

 You will be prompted to install a hostname, if needed.